chinmaymk/angular-charts/README.md

   "Expense"
 ]
 ```
-**data**
+**data - object array**

 x defines what goes on x axis, must be a string, y defines what goes on y axis, must be an array of numbers.
 Values are mapped to series by index. y[0] belongs to series[0], y[1] belongs to series[1] and so on.
 Tooltip is optional.

+Each data point looks like this

 ```js
 var dataPoint = {